Přeskočit na obsah Přeskočit na navigaci Přeskočit na navigaci

 STRUCTURE OF ECONOMY - KEY SECTORS

 The agricultural sector contributes 3.2% of the country’s GDP and employs 6.4% of the workforce.
-More than half of the country’s area is defined as agricultural land.
+More than half of the country’s land area is classified as agricultural land.

 Laser Technology Industry